Infinite Banking Loan Interest

 Infinite banking is an alternative banking position.
 As we know, banks pay you interest, and they charge you interest.
 Life insurance companies work the same way.
 If you have a whole life insurance policy, the insurance carrier will pay you interest and charge you interest.

 The power of “banking” with a life insurance company is in the rates, the leverage, and the level of control.
 To access the cash value of your life insurance, you can take a policy loan.
-The benefits of a private system is that you do not need permission or approval.
+The benefits of a private system are that you do not need permission or approval.
+This is also where infinite banking interest rates begin to matter, because the loan structure is directly tied to how your cash value continues to grow while the policy remains fully active.

 The Power of Leverage